kagisearch/kagi-docs/docs/kagi/privacy/log-in-with-qr-code.md

 Logging in to Kagi on a new device is now easier than ever.
 When you visit the Kagi homepage on a new device, you will have the option to scan a QR code with your phone.
 This will log you in automatically without having to enter your credentials again.

+Before using this feature, make sure you are already logged in to Kagi on your phone.
+This is necessary for your phone to securely confirm your identity when scanning the QR code.

 This feature is especially useful when using devices without a keyboard such as:
 - Gaming consoles
 - Smart TVs